Originally Published on 16th February 2016

 Q: Can other players attack me and steal my trade pack?

 A: Other players can attack you and kill you at any time, provided you are not in a safe zone.
 This includes when you are carrying a trade pack.
-However, if you die with a trade pack on your person, ship or wagon, you will not lose the trade pack.
+Dying with trade packs on your person, ship or horse can result in some trade packs being destroyed, but the trade packs cannot be “stolen”.

-A: The secret shop is a merchant NPC which only shows up in certain places at night time.
-You have to spend vigor to see what he has for sale but he can offer items such as Black Stones for a discounted price.
+A: The Night Vendor is a merchant NPC which only shows up in certain places at night time.
+You have to spend energy to see what he has for sale but he can offer items such as Black Stones, shards, and boss gear for 70 – 300% of the item’s market value.
+Check out our Night/Day Vendors guide for more information on what he sells and where he is.

 Class Specifics BACK TO TOP

-With the release of Black Desert coming closer and closer, it’s time for you to choose your class.
 If you still aren’t sure which is the right class for you then hopefully we can help you decide.
 There is no “trinity” class system (meaning there are no dedicated healers or tanks) and classes are gender locked in Black Desert, but some classes (such as the Witch and Wizard classes) have counterparts.
-There will be a total of 8 classes at launch, these are: Warrior, Ranger, Sorceress, Beserker, Valkyrie, Tamer, Wizard and Witch.
-There are an additional 4 classes which are available on the KR version, and are planned to be released fairly soon.
-We currently don’t know the timeline of content releases, but we’ve been assured that we won’t have to wait too long for the extra classes.
+There are currently a total of 16 classes, these are: Warrior, Ranger, Sorceress, Beserker, Valkyrie, Tamer, Wizard, Witch, Kunoichi, Ninja, Musa, Maehwa, Dark Knight, Striker, Mystic and Lahn.

-All classes cast skills with either mana, fury or energy but you can replenish each one by using a mana potion.
+All classes cast skills with either mana, fury or energy but you can replenish each one by using a mana/herb potion.
 Some skills such as kicks, dodges, jumps, and blocks, will use stamina.

 Warriors are the closest class to a typical “tank”.
 They use a long sword as their primary weapon and a shield as their secondary weapon.
 The Valkyrie class is the female counter class to the Warrior but Valkyrie has more of a supportive skill set.
 The Warrior class has some blocks and taunts, but the vast majority of their skill set is offensive attacks.
 If you’re looking for a high defense class with lots of mobility and damage then we advise learning this class.